"A genteel and historic mansion hotel in Bermuda’s capital"

 - Hamilton, Bermuda

-- Michelin-star restaurant, pool and tropical gardens run with award-winning eco-initiatives
+- Huckleberry restaurant, pool and tropical gardens run with award-winning eco-initiatives

 - Check-in is 2pm, checkout is 12pm